MickWest/sitrec/docs/CustomModels.md

 Once in the Model Inspector, you will get the default object, and two views on that object.
 You can double-click on a view to make it full screen.

-Most of the object-specific adjsutments are done with the "Objects" menu.
-For convenience you can drag this off the menu bar to keep it open.
+Most of the object-specific adjustments are done with the "Objects" menu.
+For convenience, you can drag this off the menu bar to keep it open.
 Here I've also opened the "Time" menu, which is used for setting the sun direction.

 ![model-inspector-with-menus.jpg](docimages/model-inspector-with-menus.jpg)